PrajwalaTM/facebook-messenger-bot/README.md

 # Facebook-Messenger-Bot

-A simple bot which echoes back the message which you have typed in your facebook page.
+A simple bot which echoes back the message typed in your Facebook page.

 # Tools used :
 Django, Ngrok, Facebook Graph API